gordianknotC/nxp_note/aqueduct/JSON.md

 ## Fetching Sub-documents

-When fetching a  `Document`  property, the default behavior is to return the entire JSON document as it is stored in the database column.
-You may fetch parts of the document you need by using  `Query.returningProperties`  and the subscript operator.
+> ⚡ When fetching a  `Document`  property, the default behavior is to return the entire JSON document as it is stored in the database column. **You may fetch parts of the document you need** by using  **`Query.returningProperties`**  and the subscript operator.
 ```dart
 final query = Query<Event>(context)
   ..returningProperties((e) => [e.id, e.contents["tags"]]);